-- 23.0 Academic misconduct is defined as any improper activity or behaviour by a student which may give that student, or another student, an unpermitted academic advantage in a summative assessment.
-In investigating and dealing with cases of suspected misconduct, partner institutions will follow the policies and processes approved at Institutional approval or review.
-Any penalties arising from academic misconduct will be levied in line with the AMBeR Tariff (see section 23.4 below). - 23.1 The following is a non-exhaustive list of examples of academic misconduct which will be considered under these Regulations: - 23.1.1 Plagiarism: representing another person's work or ideas as one's own, for example by failing to follow convention in acknowledging sources, use of quotation marks, etc. This includes the unauthorised use of one student's work by another student and the commissioning, purchase and submission of a piece of work, in part or whole, as the student's own. - Note: Where a student has an acknowledged learning disability, a proof-reader may be used to ensure that the student's meaning is not misunderstood as a result of the quality and standard of writing, unless a partner institution policy specifically prohibits this.
+- 23.0 Academic misconduct is defined as any improper activity or behavior by a student which may give that student, or another student, an unpermitted academic advantage in a summative assessment.
+In investigating and dealing with cases of suspected misconduct, partner institutions will follow the policies and processes approved at Institutional approval or review. - 23.1 The following is a non-exhaustive list of examples of academic misconduct which will be considered under these Regulations: - 23.2 Plagiarism: representing another person's work or ideas as one's own, for example by failing to follow convention in acknowledging sources, use of quotation marks, etc. This includes the unauthorised use of one student's work by another student and the commissioning, purchase and submission of a piece of work, in part or whole, as the student's own. - Note: Where a student has an acknowledged learning disability, a proof-reader may be used to ensure that the student's meaning is not misunderstood as a result of the quality and standard of writing, unless a partner institution policy specifically prohibits this.
 Where permitted, a proof-reader may identify spelling and basic grammatical errors.
-Inaccuracies in academic content should not be corrected nor should the structure of the piece of work be changed. - 23.1.2 Collusion: cooperation in order to gain an unpermitted advantage.
-This may occur where students have consciously colluded on a piece of work, in part or whole, and passed it off as their own individual efforts or where one student has authorised another to use their work, in part or whole, and to submit it as their own.

-Note: legitimate input from tutors or approved readers or scribes is not considered to be collusion.

-- 23.1.3 Misconduct in examinations (including in-class tests). - 23.1.4 Processes for dealing with Academic misconduct and the penalties
+Inaccuracies in academic content should not be corrected nor should the structure of the piece of work be changed. - 23.3 Collusion: cooperation in order to gain an unpermitted advantage.
+This may occur where students have consciously colluded on a piece of work, in part or whole, and passed it off as their own individual efforts or where one student has authorised another to use their work, in part or whole, and to submit it as their own. - Note: legitimate input from tutors or approved readers or scribes is not considered to be collusion. - 23.4 Misconduct in examinations (including in-class tests). - 23.5 Processes for dealing with Academic misconduct and the penalties

-1. General
+1 General

-- 1.1The College takes a serious view of all acts of academic misconduct.
+1.1The College takes a serious view of all acts of academic misconduct.
 Such acts are considered dishonest and as attempts to gain unfair advantage.
 Acts of academic misconduct can take many forms.
-They are likely to fall into one or more of the following categories: - Plagiarism taking the work of another person or source and using it as if it were one's own - Self-plagiarism (or double submission) resubmitting previously submitted work on one or more occasions (without proper acknowledgement) including work submitted for credits at a previous institution
+They are likely to fall into one or more of the following categories: • Plagiarism - taking the work of another person or source and using it as if it were one's own

+• Self-plagiarism (or double submission) - resubmitting previously submitted work on one or more occasions (without proper acknowledgement) including work submitted for credits at a previous institution

-- Collusion working with others on tasks that should be carried out on an individual basis - Falsifying experimental or other investigative results - Taking unauthorised material (including electronic devices) into an examination - Contracting another person to produce a piece of assessed work - Producing a piece of assessed work for another person - Copying from, or communicating with, another examination candidate during an examination - 1.2 The College has a responsibility to take appropriate steps to make students aware of the nature of academic misconduct, particularly during their first year of study, but also periodically thereafter.
+• Collusion - working with others on tasks that should be carried out on an individual basis

+• Falsifying experimental or other investigative results

+• Taking unauthorised material (including electronic devices) into an examination

+• Contracting another person to produce a piece of assessed work

+• Producing a piece of assessed work for another person

+• Copying from, or communicating with, another examination candidate during an examination

+1.2 The College has a responsibility to take appropriate steps to make students aware of the nature of academic misconduct, particularly during their first year of study, but also periodically thereafter.
 However, it is the responsibility of students individually to ensure that they sufficiently understand what is involved.
-The College regards this as an essential part of the learning process and does not accept ignorance as a defence. - 1.3 Dissertations and any form of assessment submission must carry a signed pro-forma statement that the student understands the nature of academic misconduct, is aware of the College's policy and confirms that what is submitted is all their own work. - 1.4 The following statement should be used by teaching staff on their assessment submission cover sheets or on the assessment/question paper if a cover sheet is not used:
+The College regards this as an essential part of the learning process and does not accept ignorance as a defence.

+1.3 Dissertations and any form of assessment submission must carry a signed proforma statement that the student understands the nature of academic misconduct, is aware of the College's policy and confirms that what is submitted is all their own work.
+1.4 The following statement should be used by teaching staff on their assessment submission cover sheets or on the assessment/question paper if a cover sheet is not used: